 Credit card debt can be a nightmare for many borrowers.
 Many want to eliminate credit card debt or come up with a plan on how to reduce debt levels.
 There are many tips and ways in which you can reduce your credit card debt to live less stressful financial life.

 Did you know that the average American has a credit card balance of $6,375?
-And that the average American household with credit card debt owes $16,883?
-Considering that, it’s quite likely that you’re carrying around quite a bit of debt yourself.
+And that the average American household in 2019 with credit card debt owes $16,883?
+Considering that, and if you are anything like most Americans, it’s quite likely that you’re carrying around quite a bit of debt yourself.
 If that’s the case, you might want to consider some of the tried and true ways to pay off big debt fast.

 Digging yourself out of the hole of debt that you have created for yourself can be tough.
 There’s no doubt about it.
 There is also no doubt about the fact that if you put the right tools to work, you can be debt free.